-On this page, the user can configure the IPv6 Connection type.
+On this page, you can configure the IPv6 Connection type.
 There are two ways to set up the IPv6 Internet connection.
 You can use the Web-based IPv6 Internet Connection Setup Wizard, or you can manually configure the connection.

-For the beginner user that has not configured a router before, click on the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.
+If you are a beginner that has not configured a router before, click on the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.

-For the advanced user that has configured a router before, click on the Manual IPv6 Internet Connection Setup button to input all the settings manually.
+If you are an advanced user that has configured a router before, click on the Manual IPv6 Internet Connection Setup button to input all the settings manually.